ibm-cloud-docs/EventStreams/messagehub120.md

 The current limitations of this Alpha program are as follows:

-- No options: clusters are provisioned with a single Kafka version, with a fixed number of nodes, storage, and maximum retention period.
+- No options: clusters are provisioned with a single Kafka version, with a fixed number of nodes, storage, and a maximum retention period.

 - No authorization just authentication, that is, you cannot apply fine-grained authorization on topics.